brodybits/mbflow/README.md

 # Mailbox flow system

-Simple message [Flow-based programming (fbp)](http://www.jpaulmorrison.com/fbp/) system based on simple mailboxes, for Node.JS and other CommonJS implementations

-Intended to be used to build a simple CoffeeScript/Javascript FBP implementation that can be used in both server and browser, without any new features such as "Fibers" (which will not work on browsers) or generators.
+Simple flow-based ES3/ES5/ES6 (Javascript) execution system based on simple mailboxes, based on the [Flow-based programming (fbp)](http://www.jpaulmorrison.com/fbp/) concept, for Node.JS and other CommonJS implementations.
+Does not need any new features such as "Fibers" (which will not work on browsers), generators, etc.

 by Christopher J. Brody mailto: info@litehelpers.net